Keeping Communication at the Core of Our Strategy

 The Beginnings of ‘The Cutting Edge’

 The Sumter facility, which employs 112 hourly workers, is responsible for paper sheeting operations, receiving large paper rolls from mills in Selma, Alabama, Eastover and Georgetown, South Carolina.
 It takes a skilled, highly knowledgeable workforce focused on quality and attention to detail to convert those heavy rolls into the nicely packaged paper you may find at big box stores like Office Depot and Staples.
 Many businesses also utilize International Paper’s high-end, customized and branded letterhead.
 That means there’s always a strong need to communicate with employees, making sure they’re ready to live up to their local motto, ‘We will not fail our customers!’

 The team in Sumter once used a common bulletin board for employee communication.
 The boards were tagged with a nameplate of ‘The Cutting Edge,’ a reference to the nature of their work in the paper cutting industry.
-From there, the facility utilized a poster program developed by The Marlin Company that addressed common workplace issues through visual communication.
+From there, the facility utilized a poster program developed by Marlin that addressed common workplace issues through visual communication.
 “The Marlin posters helped, and we did that from the standpoint of ‘Safety First,’” says Andre’.
 “It did exactly what we wanted it to do.
 The monitors are just the next step.”

 This ‘next step’ fittingly maintains the same nameplate of ‘The Cutting Edge,’ which appears at the top of their two digital signage displays.
 And it’s clear that Andre’ and his team have exponentially built out their ‘Safety First’ messaging with their new visual communication technology, which displays several safety-related messages throughout the day.